 If you successfully separate what is only UI from what is complex logic or API calls, the development process will become way smoother.
 That being the case, you can prepare your components for fetching data even if you don’t have an endpoint yet!

 Assume you want to create an “Edit Profile” page for our sample application.
-This would involve fetching data from the API and filling the correspondent fields.
+This would involve fetching data from the API and filling in the corresponding fields.
 In terms of front-end development, you don’t need to wait for the back-end and database to be set to start working on it.
 Create a mock object which will mimic the response from the API (what makes designing the API extremely important) and feed it into your “Pure” or “Presentational” component.

-If you need to persist data, e.g. be able to edit the profile, click on save and see the changes when you refresh the screen, experiment the local storage.
+If you need to persist data, e.g. be able to edit the profile, click on save and see the changes when you refresh the screen, experiment with the local storage.
 Although not recommended in production, it will work just fine for prototypes.
 If you are into hooks, there is a useLocalStorage hook that trivializes this process.

 When the time comes, succeeding at this phase will make switching to real data an effortless process.